Tbrennan6/IcelandicNow/docs/05_step_into_grammar/07_umlaut.md

 Example 1: Að telja -> Ég t**a**ldi\

-I-umlaut is very prevalent in the conjugation of strong verbs (a verb type covered in later lessons), but only in the singular.
+I-umlaut is very common in the conjugation of strong verbs (a verb type covered in later lessons), but only in the singular.
 It never occurs in the plural.

 Example 1: Að f**a**ra -> Ég f**e**r\
 Example 2: Að f**a**ra -> Þið farið

-I-umlaut is very common in the dative singular of strong masculine nouns (a noun type covered in later lessons).
+I-umlaut is common in the dative singular of strong masculine nouns (a noun type covered in later lessons).

 Example: D**a**gur -> D**e**gi